Missing doctor mystery: Huge ground search launched for man who vanished near idyllic beach

 A coworker who used to work in intensive care with Holland at the hospital is at the scene to search on behalf of herself and her mother, who also worked with him.

-She said he is a friendly and warm person with a sense of humour.
+She told the Bay of Plenty Times he is a friendly and warm person with a sense of humour.

 She said it was great to have people coming to help search, because he had helped so many people.